Jean Eichelberger Ivey papers

 At the 1967 Peabody Conservatory Summer Session, Ivey presented a workshop on electronic music, using her own tape recorders and borrowed equipment, for an audience of school music teachers.
 She then persuaded the Conservatory to purchase its own equipment and launch the Peabody Electronic Music Studio in 1969, the first such studio at a conservatory.
 Ivey directed the studio (later renamed the Computer Music Studio) and coordinated the electronic music composition program at Peabody until the early 1990s, earning tenure in 1976 and serving as an adviser to dozens of composers over the years.
 She published many articles on music and her experience establishing the studio, including her 1970 article for the Proceedings of the American Society of University Composers, "An Electronic Music Studio at a Conservatory."
 For most of her time as a professor at Peabody, Ivey commuted to Baltimore from her home in New York City.
 She retired in 1997.

 As a composer, Ivey's early works were entirely acoustic and mostly tonal and neoclassical in style.
 Beginning in the 1960s she began to incorporate serialism and compose electronic music, most of which combined electronic sounds with live musicians.
-Pinball, a work of musique concrète for tape, was written to accompany a 1963 short film of the same name by Wayne Sourbeer.
+Pinball, a work of musique concrète for tape, was written in 1965 to accompany a short film by Wayne Sourbeer.
 A 1973 recording for Folkways Records, Music by Jean Eichelberger Ivey for Voices, Instruments, and Tape, features three works for electronics and live musicians, plus her Cortege for Charles Kent, a purely electronic piece that was the first to be composed in the Peabody Electronic Music Studio.
 Testament of Eve (1976), a monodrama for voice, orchestra, and tape, and The Birthmark (1981-1982), an opera, were set to Ivey's own texts.
 Other major works include her Hera, Hung from the Sky (1973) for mezzo-soprano, chamber ensemble, and tape; Sea-Change (1979) for orchestra and tape; Notes toward Time (1983) for mezzo-soprano, flute, and harp; and Voyager (1987) for cello and orchestra.